JosephJonathanFernandes/Database-Management-Query-Processing-Lab-SEM5/CONTRIBUTING.md

 3. **Check compatibility**
    - Test on MariaDB 10.4+
    - Test on MySQL 8.0+ (if possible)
+   - Use non-production databases and synthetic data only

 4. **Review documentation**
    - Update README.md if needed